alja/jsroot/eve7.md

 # Web-EVE User guide

-This document is a brief description of web-based event display framework EVE-7.
+This document is a brief description of web-based event display framework Web-EVE.
 It presumes user is familiar with originating X11 implementation of event visualization envenironment [EVE](https://root.cern.ch/doc/v614/group__TEve.html).

 This code is at the experimental stage.